jareer12/grepper/readme.md

 ### `userTopAnswers()`

 Fetches The user's top code grepper answers.
-The first parameter is the `user_id`.
+The first parameter is the `user_id(int)`.

 ```js
 async function __main__() {